Address: 335 Donald Street

 May 13, 1865, Nor'Wester (source)

 In January 1895 the lodges got together to discuss the construction of a central Masonic Temple.
 Many prominent sites were offered and the money was quickly raised.
-By May all was in place and the final plans for a Donald Street at Ellice Avenue structure were submitted.
+By May all was in place and the final plans for a structure at Donald Street at Ellice Avenue were submitted to the city.

-Excavation began on July 12, 1895 and on August 15 Charles Napier Bell laid the cornerstone.
-A Free Press reporter visited on December 20, just a week before the scheduled opening, and described a busy scene of workmen rushing to complete the interior.
+Excavation began on July 12, 1895 and on August 15 Grand Master Charles Napier Bell laid the cornerstone.
+A Free Press reporter visited the site a week before the scheduled opening and described a busy scene of workmen rushing to complete the interior.
 Many of the building's exterior details would have to wait until spring.
 He wrote:

 "During its construction its exterior gave the impression of great plainness of style; though its solid brick walls on stone foundation indicated that it was being built to last for decades, if not generations."

 ca. 1920s (source)The building was dedicated on December 27, 1895 by Grand Master Charles Napier Bell.
 The evening began with a number of ceremonies beginning in the "blue room" and ended with a supper in the banquet hall.

 The number of lodges and members continued to grow and by 1905 plans were underway to build an additional Temple in the city.
 By the late 1960s the Mason's had 40 lodges and 15,000 members, making the Donald Street Temple an impractical central space.